Who's going to the sacrifice: The lamb of God or just more lambs?

 to that civilisation.
 The military thuggishness and economic greed of America

-and Western Europe helped create the problem in the Middle East – jihadi fundamentalism
+and Western Europe created the problem in the Middle East – jihadi fundamentalism

-is just a more technologically primitive version of the same viciousness.
+is just a more technologically primitive and infinitely smaller scale relative.

 No comments: